 Choosing the Right Lens for You

 Depending on your photography style and needs, you will want to use a 28mm over a 35mm lens on certain occasions and a 35mm lens over a 28mm.
-They both have pros and cons but each has specific strengths.
-Now you have a deeper understanding of what each focal length offers.
+Both lenses have pros and cons and reasons for using one over the other and dependant on your photographic vision and goals.